jeromeetienne/AR.js/README.md

 We have a web-based augmented reality library fast enough for mobile.

 Now, a lot of people got a phone powerful enough to do web AR in their pocket.
-I think this performance improvement make web AR a reality. i am all exited by what people are gonna with it :)
+I think this performance improvement makes web AR a reality. i am all exited by what people are gonna with it :)

 # Performance

-The performance you get will depend on 3 things:
-- How heavy your 3D is.
-- How you tune your parameters.
-- The hardware that you are using.

-Here are some initial numbers to give you an idea.
+We are still early in the project but here are some initial numbers to give you an idea.

 - I got 60fps stable on nexus6p
 - Some reports [Sony Xperia Z2 (2.5 years old) runs around 50fps](https://twitter.com/leinadkalpot/status/834121238087925763) - this is a 170euro phone
 - Some reports [~50fps on a old nexus5, and ~60fps on nexus 9](https://twitter.com/Ellyll/status/834312442926751744) - nexus5 is 3.5 years old!
 - Some reports it working on windows phone edge!!
 [13fps on Lumia 950](https://twitter.com/leinadkalpot/status/834299384510763012) for some.
   [40-45fps on lumia 930](https://twitter.com/fastclemmy/status/834817155665391616) for others.

-  i am still amazed it run on window phone :)
+Obviously you mileage may vary.
+The performance you get will depend on 3 things: How heavy your 3D is, How you tune your parameters and the hardware that you are using.

 # Status
 - At the three.js level is the main one.
 It is working well and efficiently